timm/coffee-mine/README.md

 seems more apt that _razor_).

 This repo is also my attempt at serious CoffeeScript programming.
-So I've given up a playpen where I can take baby steps in CoffeeScripts.
+So I've given up a playpen where I can take baby steps in CoffeeScript.

 The directories are: